joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 $$\frac{1}{3} - \frac{\pi}{12}$$

-Multiplying by three to account for points where $x$ or $y$ is the largest, we find that the volume within the unit cube of all points lying outside the cone determined by the largest of the point's coordinates is:
+Multiplying by three to account for points where $x$ or $y$ is the largest coordinate, we find that the volume within the unit cube of all points lying outside the cone determined by the largest of the point's coordinates is:

 $$1 - \frac{\pi}{4} \approx 21.46%$$